-The Maremma is an area in southern Tuscany that corresponds to the Province of Grosseto; it borders the Tyrrhenian Sea and it is mainly composed by the pure and amazing Tuscan countryside.
+The Maremma is an area in southern Tuscany, located in the Province of Grosseto that borders Tyrrhenian Sea and boasts an amazing stretch of the Tuscan countryside.

-Maremma is a perfect destination for agritourism and for Etruscan history lovers, but you will also find breathtaking medieval villages, surprising islands, accessible beaches, incredible food and delicious wines!
+Maremma is the perfect destination for agriturismi and Etruscan history lovers, but you can also find breath-taking medieval villages, surprising islands, accessible beaches, incredible food and delicious wines!
 Here’s our list featuring 10 of the top must-sees in the area: